Ashaw916/Organize2.0/README.md

 ##### Resources Page

+All resources (e.g. articles) may be viewed here, click on `Expand for aticle content` to see more information about each article.
+Use the search bar to look for specific articles and pagination to view more articles.

 ##### Donate Page

+Links to donation pages can be found here, click on one button under `Donate Here` and it will open in a new tab.
+Use the search bar to look for specific links and pagination to view more.

 ##### Video Page

+Video archive for past livestreams or videos, the most recently posted video will be shown at the top.
+This page also has a search bar and pagination.

 ##### Contact Page

+Contact information for all participating organizations.
+The following information will be shown: name of organization, email, website, facebook, instagram and twitter.

 ##### Login/Register

+Only invited users can have accounts and have the ability to post content to the website.
+If you were invited, use the `Register` form to register as an administrator.
+If you are an existing administrator, use the `Login` form.

 ### Private Usage

 ##### Manage Page

+As an administrator, use the manage page to post new content to the public side.
+Here all posted content can be viewed as well, seperated by category, `Events`, `Articles and Resources`, `Donation Resources`, and `Videos`.

+All posts are able to be deleted or updated, clicking on edit will pre-populate the associated form where the information can be changed, click on the `Update` submission button to submit changes.
+Clicking on the delete button next to a post will immediately delete it.

 ##### Profile Page

+Here administrators can view the social media information they have on file, at this time they cannot be updated or changed.

+Here the form to invite another organization to the website can be found, in form we require three things: the email of the organization you would like to invite, the name of the organization and your email.

 ##### Logout

+To logout, travel to the navbar at the top of the website and click `Logout`.
+A goodbye message will appear to signify this successful action.

 ### Tech and Methods Breakdown